-- a) Giving preference to avoiding their location in: - Areas of significant indigenous vegetation and significant habitats of indigenous fauna; or - ii.
+- a) Giving preference to avoiding their location in: - i.
+Areas of significant indigenous vegetation and significant habitats of indigenous fauna; or - ii.
 Outstanding natural features, landscapes and seascapes; or - iii.
 Areas of outstanding natural character; or - iv.
 Outstanding water bodies; or - v.
-Areas subject to significant natural hazard risk; and - b) Restricting the establishment of those activities in areas used for mineral and gas exploration, extraction and processing that may result in reverse sensitivity effects.
+Areas subject to significant natural hazard risk; and - b) Restricting the establishment of those activities in areas used for mineral and gas exploration, extraction and processing that may result in reverse sensitivity effects. - Method 4: City and District Plans

-Objective 4.4 Otago's communities can make the most of the natural and built resources available for use
+Objective 4.4Otago's communities can make the most of the natural and built resources available for use